 Not all fabrics are created equally!
 We source fabrics that are sustainably produced, working with suppliers that share our ethical values so that our customers can shop for high quality with a conscience.

-We only use Mulesing free Merino, which means that our Merino sheep are not harmed by the cruel practice of removing strips of skin from the breech.
-This is traditionally done to prevent flystrike but there are kinder ways of doing this through diet and washing.
+We only use Mulesing-free Merino, which means that our Merino sheep are not harmed by the cruel practice of removing strips of skin from the breech.
+This is traditionally done to prevent the parasitic flystrike, but there are much kinder ways of doing this through diet and washing.
 Certified by CELC and The Woolmark Company

-Produced from the waste product for a zero-waste ethic and a finer finish
+Produced from the waste product for a zero-waste ethic and finer finish.

-These are free of Formaldehyde, Mercury, Chlorine and Lead, and are recognised as a better option to natural dyes which, due to issues with colour-fastness and the land required to grow the product to produce them, are more harmful than you’d perhaps think.
+These are free from Formaldehyde, Mercury, Chlorine and Lead, and are recognised as a better option to natural dyes which, due to issues with colour-fastness and the land required to grow the raw ingredients to produce them, are more harmful than you’d perhaps think.